Lehanx23/data-viz-portfolio/critique-by-design.md

                                                       {var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();
   </script>

-I selected this data visualization because I felt that studying in European countries is a topic that would interest a wide range of audiences.
-As an arts management student, I believe this topic resonates not only with Europeans but also with future arts managers around the world, since Europe has a rich history in both performing and visual arts and offers space for both classical and experimental/modern works.
-People from other industries may share similar interests as well.
+I selected this data visualization because I felt that studying in European countries is a topic that would be of particular interest to people in the UK.
+All the data collected reflects average yearly costs for UK students, and the unit of measurement is pounds.
+These destinations are relatively close to their home while still offering the opportunity to study abroad and experience different cultures, which makes them very appealing.

 I wanted to see how a data visualization on this topic could help audiences learn more about the cheapest countries to study in Europe, and to consider whether, if I were to design the visualization myself, I could tell a clearer story.